pr3m-kamble/swayam-intro-to-c-programming/week6/README.md

 **Simple Path Finding**

 Given an n×n binary Matrix A , where each entry is 0 or 1.

 A has a unique path of 1's from  A[0][0] to A[n-1][n-1].

 The path always goes Right (R) or Down (D).

 Write a C Program.to print the directions of this path.

 Note: You can assume that there is exactly one correct path.

 All 1's in A are in this unique path, there are no dead ends.

 **Input**

 The first line contains the dimension of the matrix n.
 Assume n < 100.

 The second line contains the contents of the matrix A, each row per line.

 **Output**

 The path of 1's in the Matrix.

+<h1>Question 3</h1>

+**Recursive Path Finding**

+Given an n×n binary Matrix A , where each entry is 0 or 1.
+A has a unique path of 1's from  A[0][0] to A[n-1][n-1].
+The path can go Right (R) Left (R)  Down (D) or Up (U).

+Write a C Program.to print the directions of this path.

+Note: You can assume that there is exactly one correct path.
+All 1's in A need not be in this unique path, there can be dead ends.

+**Input**

+The first line contains the dimension of the matrix n.
+Assume n < 100.
+The second line contains the contents of the matrix A, each row per line.

+**Output**

+The path of 1's in the Matrix.